shaziwnl/ReText-Client/README.md

 Project is *in development*

 ## Improvements
-- Refining the 'verbose' route
+- Additional testing for best prompts

 ## Contact